Digital Asset Treasury Companies: Wall Street’s Crypto Bet

 Financial Alchemy Meets Bitcoin

-When Strategy first entered Bitcoin, it wasn’t just about “buying and holding.”
-Michael Saylor effectively transformed the company into a proxy Bitcoin exchange-traded fund (ETF) by utilizing its balance sheet as a vehicle for Bitcoin acquisitions.
-Here’s how the “financial alchemy” works: financial alchemy
+Michael Saylor effectively transformed the company into a proxy Bitcoin exchange-traded fund (ETF) by using its balance sheet to fund Bitcoin acquisitions.

 Important Metrics: